 On January 1, 2018, as a result of a new accounting pronouncement, the Company adopted ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)," which outlines a single model for entities to use in accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance.
 The new guidance applies to all contracts with customers except for leases, insurance contracts, financial instruments, certain nonmonetary exchanges and certain guarantees.
 Also, additional disclosures are required about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments.
 The Company has adopted the requirements of the new standard on a modified retrospective basis applied to all contracts.
-Prior periods will not be retrospectively adjusted.
-As discussed in Leases below, the Company's vehicle rental revenues will be accounted for under Topic 606 until the adoption of ASU 2016-02, "Leases (Topic 842) on January 1, 2019.
-Upon adoption of Topic 606, each transaction that generates customer loyalty points results in the deferral of revenue equivalent to the retail value of the redemption of the loyalty points.
+Prior periods have not been retrospectively adjusted.
+As discussed in Leases below, the Company's rental related revenues will be accounted for under Topic 606 until the adoption of ASU 2016-02, "Leases (Topic 842)" on January 1, 2019.
+Under Topic 606, each transaction that generates customer loyalty points results in the deferral of revenue generally equivalent to the estimated retail value of points expected to be redeemed.
 The associated revenue will be recognized at the time the customer redeems the loyalty points.
 Previously, the Company did not defer revenue and recorded an expense associated with the incremental cost of providing the future rental at the time when the loyalty points were earned.
-Accordingly, in the Company's Consolidated Balance Sheet at January 1, 2018, customer loyalty program liability increased approximately \$50 million related to the retail value of customer loyalty points earned, with a corresponding increase to accumulated deficit (approximately \$40 million, net of tax) due to the cumulative impact of adopting Topic 606.
+In the Company's Consolidated Balance Sheet at January 1, 2018, customer loyalty program liability increased approximately \$50 million related to the estimated retail value of customer loyalty points earned, with a corresponding increase to accumulated deficit (approximately \$40 million, net of tax) due to the cumulative impact of adopting Topic 606.
 Certain customers may receive cash-based rebates, which are accounted for as variable consideration under Topic 606.
-The Company currently estimates these rebates based on the expected amount to be provided to customers and reduces revenue recognized.
-There will not be significant changes to these rebate estimates under Topic 606.
+The Company estimates these rebates based on the expected amount to be provided to customers and reduces revenue recognized.